ncatlab/nlab-content/pages/6/4/4/2/22446/content.md

 This is due to [Marsli-Hall 13](#MarsliHall13).

 \begin{prop}\label{StrengtheningForNonNegativeMatrices}
-  If the matrix has non-negavive values and an eigenvalue has multiplicity greater than 1, then it is contained within this disc of half the radius inside one of the Gershgorin discs (eq:GershoginDiscFormula).
+  If the matrix has non-negative values and an eigenvalue has multiplicity greater than 1, then it is contained within this disc of half the radius inside one of the Gershgorin discs (eq:GershoginDiscFormula).
 \end{prop}

 ([Barany-Solymosi 16, Theorem 1](#BaranySolymosi16))